We Happy Few: Story

 Sally's Story: The creator of a new brand of Joy, Sally Boyle (Charlotte Hope), works as an experimental chemist in her laboratory after being kicked out of Haworth Labs by its director, Anton Verloc.
-The local police constabulary threaten Sally into supplying them with her Joy and are forced to scrounge the city for new ingredients to create a fresh batch.
+The local police constabulary threaten Sally into supplying them with her Joy, which forces her to scrounge the city for new ingredients to create a fresh batch.

-Sally is secretly a mother to the first baby born in Wellington Wells in fifteen years: Gwen, who Verloc fathered.
+Sally is secretly a mother to the first baby born in Wellington Wells in a long time: Gwen, who Verloc fathered.
 When Gwen becomes sick with measles, Sally asks Arthur, her childhood friend, to find a bottle of cod liver oil.
 Arthur, not knowing it is for Gwen, agrees in return for a Letter of Transit from General Robert Byng (Stephen Boxer), Sally's most prominent patron and on-and-off lover.
 Sally eventually remembers how her mother poisoned her family when she and her siblings were to be taken to Germany, leaving Sally as the sole survivor.
 Arthur delivers the oil and considers having Sally join his escape, but he changes his mind and leaves when she tells him about Gwen.

 Determined to flee Wellington Wells with Gwen, Sally plans to steal General Byng's personal motorboat hidden near his military base.
 She convinces Dr. Helen Faraday (Samantha Lee) to create a new engine for the boat but fails to steal the key, getting knocked out by a sleeping dart trap.
 She awakens to find herself with General Byng in his safehouse; Byng intends to keep Sally imprisoned there until the problems in Wellington Wells are resolved while sending Gwen away to the mainland.
 Sally refuses, fights Byng, takes the key to the boat, and locks him inside the safehouse.
 Sally sneaks Gwen to the boat at night and rides it out of Wellington Wells.

 Ollie's Story: Ollie Starkey (Allan James Cooke) is a former British Army soldier, who lives as a recluse at his fortified hideout in the Garden District.
 His only company is a talking hallucination of his daughter, Margaret (Eloise Webb), killed years ago during the Very Bad Thing.